 10. The people

-Yes, if the extreme animals, landscape and weather do not get you, the locals just might.
-Any list of dangerous Australians would be incomplete if it did not include the human Australian.
+Yes, if the extreme animals, landscape and weather do not get you, the locals still might.
+Any list of dangerous Australians would be incomplete if it did not include humans.

 Adelaide was once given the moniker “The unsolved murder capital of the world”.
 Very comforting.
-With disused opal mines at Coober Pedy, the longest limestone cliffs in the world on the Nullabor Plain and miles upon miles of desert, there are many places a body could just be disappeared.
+With disused opal mines at Coober Pedy, the longest limestone cliffs in the world on the Nullabor Plain and miles upon miles of desert, there are many places a body could disappear.

 If it can happen to the top man in Australia, why can’t it happen to you?
 On 17 December 1967, then Prime Minister (our equivalent of the President) Harold Holt went swimming and disappeared.
 His body was never recovered.
-While the official view is that Holt drowned, many conspiracy theories say otherwise.
-Don’t worry, Australia is known to like a bit of irony.
-There is even a swimming centre named in his honour.
+While the official view is that Holt drowned, many conspiracy theorists say otherwise.
+Don’t worry, Australians love irony: we named a swimming centre in his honour.

 11. Drop bears